 I feel very lucky that I found a stellar real estate agent helping me look at homes outside the city as well as an agent guiding me through the search within it.
 I've gone on a lot of trips!
 From renting cars to drive upstate, exploring winding roads and the cutest towns where my new life could begin.
 To entering spaces in Manhattan and Brooklyn that I never existed.
 And learning about coop culture, and what it's like living in a huge building versus a smaller condo operated building in Brooklyn.
 Can you see me in Brooklyn?

-The truth is, so far, I've only dabbled in making an offer.
-I didn't get the home.
-I've fallen in love with 1 house and haven't seen any apartments that I could actually see myself thriving in.
+The truth is, so far, I've only dabbled in making 2 offers.
+I didn't make it far in the bidding war either time.
+I've fallen in love with just 2 houses (after viewing so many) and haven't seen any apartments that I could actually see myself thriving in.
 But I'm not giving up.
 I'm on a journey, and sometimes with journeys you don't know where you're going to end up.
 All that matters is that you're on the search and it will take you somewhere more informed than where you stand now.

 Are you in the throes of a similar shift?
 If so, I really do want to hear about it and connect.
 I've made a lot of friends here through my blog and various social channels, so please feel free to strike up a conversation!
 I'm all ears :)